Land Transfers in Northeast British Columbia

 Engagement summary

-- Lands to accommodate First Nations for the impacts of the Site C Clean Energy Project to Treaty 8 rights through Site C Tripartite Land Agreements.
+- Site C Tripartite Land Agreements (TLA) lands to compensate for impacts of the Site C Clean Energy Project on Treaty 8 rights

 Treaty Land Entitlement

 Following the signing of Treaty 8 between 1900-1914, the Government of Canada (Canada) allocated reserve land to eight First Nations in northeast B.C.
 Under Treaty 8, the Crown guaranteed the First Nation signatories would receive land according to a population-based formula.
-Some Treaty 8 First Nations did not receive all the land they were entitled to under the signed Treaty, thus making them eligible to file a TLE claim to seek a settlement with the Province and Canada for the lands owed to them under Treaty 8.
+Some Treaty 8 First Nations did not receive all the land they were entitled to under the signed Treaty, because not everyone was counted when Treaty 8 was pit in place, so they filed TLE claims seeking resolution with the Province and Canada for the lands owed to them under Treaty 8.

-On April 15, 2023, five Treaty 8 First Nations in B.C., alongside provincial and federal government representatives, announced settlement agreements of the Nations’ TLE claims.
+On April 15, 2023, five Treaty 8 First Nations in B.C., alongside provincial and federal government representatives, announced settlement and lands agreements of the Nations’ TLE claims.

 The five Treaty 8 First Nations that currently have TLE settlements are: